Home » Recipes » Bread Recipes » Glazed Lemon Blueberry Scones

 • If using frozen blueberries, do not thaw but mix them into the dough while still frozen.

-• Freezer Storage: To freeze baked scones, place the scones in a freezer-safe container and freeze for up to six months.
-Thaw overnight in the refrigerator.
-Reheat in the microwave or in the oven at 350 degrees F for about 10 minutes.
-To freeze unbaked scones, follow the recipe up to the point of baking.
-Wrap the disk of dough (or individual wedges) tightly in plastic wrap followed by aluminum foil.
-Freeze for up to 2 months.
+• To freeze unbaked scones, follow the recipe up to the point of baking.
+Wrap the disk of dough (or individual wedges) tightly in plastic wrap, followed by aluminum foil, and freeze for up to 2 months.
 To bake, allow the frozen dough to thaw and proceed with baking.

 Nutrition Information